 It’s always exciting when the time comes to buy a new TV.
 But, how do you know which one is right for you?
 With technology advancing so quickly and so many options on the market, there are so many features to compare and consider.

-That’s why we’ve put together this comprehensive TV buying guide, covering everything from screen size and resolution to refresh rate and contrast.
+That’s why we’ve put together this comprehensive TV buying guide, covering everything on how to choose a TV, from screen size and resolution to refresh rate and contrast.
 By the time you’ve finished reading, you’ll not only know your UHD from your OLED, but you’ll be well-equipped to make an informed decision whether you are at the start of your search or you’re ready to spend your hard-earned money.
+Here are several factors on what to consider when buying a TV.

 If you are rushed for time and just want to get a quick idea of what’s important — start here.